 It may be caused by reduced blood flow and oxygen or by a decreased number of red blood cells.
 It can be a manifestation of emotions such as fear (“pale as a ghost”), or it can be a symptom of serious medical conditions such as severe anemia, bloodstream infection, or frostbite.

 Paleness can occur all over your skin or appear more localized.
 Localized paleness usually involves one limb.
 See a doctor if you have the sudden onset of generalized paleness or paleness of a limb.

-Other causes of paleness include:
+Causes of paleness include:

-- lack of exposure to sunlight
+- lack of sun exposure

 - cold exposure and frostbite

-- low blood sugar
+- hypoglycemia, or low blood sugar

-- blockage in the artery of a limb (local paleness)
+- blockage in the artery of a limb

-Symptoms of acute onset anemia include:
+Symptoms of acute anemia can include:

 - rapid heart rate